Juanvalgreen/SophosUniversity/README.md

 # SophosUniversity
-This is a SophosUniversity,  A information system managment for teachers courses and students
+This is a information system managment for teachers courses and students for SophosUniversity